dhis2/dhis2-android-datacapture/README.md

 # dhis2-android-datacapture
-Data capture for DHIS 2

-App for capture of routine data.
+Android application for DHIS 2 for capture and validation of routine data.